Washtenaw County Chapter

 Section 7 PROCEDURE: All procedures shall be governed by Robert’s Rules of Order, Newly Revised.

-Section 9 OFFICERS: The elected officers shall be: President, Vice President, Recorder, Treasurer and Communications Coordinator.
+Section 9 OFFICERS: The elected officers shall be: President, Vice President, Immediate Past President, Recorder, Treasurer, Communications Coordinator and up to two At-Large members.

 Section 10 TASK FORCES: The President shall be authorized to create or dissolve task forces .